I have great news for all of us parents:

 So, what I do when I feel an itchy urge ...
 I stop ...
 I crash and reset my parenting computer ...
 I create a new way to follow my grand plan ...
 I am present with my child.

-So to conclude, positive parenting discipline (respect, presence etc.) is not the difficult part in itself, no.
+So to conclude, positive child discipline (respect, presence etc.) is not the difficult part in itself, no.

 The de-programming of old systems and habits is - for instance, not forcing your way through and compromising your child.